What are CMOs?

 Legal Representation

-In special cases, a CMO may also provide legal advice and representation to its members in claims of or disputes.
+In special cases, a CMO may also provide legal advice and representation to its members in claims of The use of a protected musical work, performance, or sound recording without the permission of the rights holders or a license from a CMO in cases where such permission or license is required by copyright law. or disputes.

 Social benefits, cultural funds, and advocacy

-Most CMOs also provide additional services for their members, including , and advocacy.
+Most CMOs also provide additional services for their members, including , Money used to promote culture by providing social, cultural, and educational services for the benefit and welfare of creators. and advocacy.

 For more information, read WIPO’s Good Practice Toolkit for Collective Management Organizations.